 NURAMP Classroom Workshop Series

-The fall 2017 NURAMP classroom workshop series will begin in late September, 2017.
-We will post a complete schedule and registration information on the NURAMP workshops page around the end of August.
+The fall 2017 NURAMP classroom workshop series will begin on September 21, 2017.
+You will find a complete schedule and registration information on the NURAMP workshops page.

 All classroom workshops will be in room 152 of the Prem S. Paul Research Center at Whittier School, 2200 Vine Street.
 Parking is available for university permit holders in lots south and southwest of Whittier.
 The building also is on the 24 and 25 bus lines.